 IFRS 2 - Classification and Measurement of Share-based Payment Transactions ("IFRS 2") - On June 20, 2016, the IASB issued amendments to IFRS 2, clarifying how to account for certain types of share-based payment transactions.
 The amendments provide requirements on the accounting for: the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; share-based payments with a net settlement feature for withholding tax obligations; and a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
-Adoption of IFRS 2 is mandatory and will be effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
-The Company is adopting IFRS 2 commencing January 1, 2018.
-Management expects that the adoption of this new standard will not have a material impact as of January 1, 2018.

 IFRS 9 - Financial Instruments ("IFRS 9") - IFRS 9 replaces International Accounting Standard ("IAS") 39, Financial Instruments: Recognition and Measurement.
 This standard establishes principles for the financial reporting of financial assets and financial liabilities that will present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of an entity's future cash flows.
 This standard also includes a new general hedge accounting standard, which will align hedge accounting more closely with risk management.
-It does not fully change the types of hedging relationships or the requirement to measure and recognize ineffectiveness; however, it will provide more hedging strategies that are used for risk management to qualify for hedge accounting and introduce more judgment to assess the effectiveness of a hedging relationship.
-Adoption of IFRS 9 is mandatory and will be effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
-The Company is adopting IFRS 9 commencing January 1,
+It does not fully change the types of hedging relationships or the requirement to measure and recognize ineffectiveness; however, it will allow more hedging strategies that are used for risk management to qualify for hedge accounting and introduce more judgment to assess the effectiveness of a hedging relationship.